Flourless Zucchini Muffins

 Amount Per Serving: Calories: 212Total Fat: 19gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 16gCholesterol: 31mgSodium: 229mgCarbohydrates: 7gFiber: 4gSugar: 2gProtein: 7g

 Almond Flour (affiliate link) is widely available, and if you shop at Costco you can probably find it there!
 I used Golden Monkfruit Sweetener (affiliate link); use any sweetener you prefer.
 You can probably use milk or cream instead of buttermilk, although I haven't tried that.

 Recipe originally inspired by Zucchini Bread from The Gluten-Free Almond Flour Cookbook by Elena Amsterdam; new version adapted and tested many times by Kalyn and Kara.

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-The almond flour used in these Low-Carb and Flourless Zucchini Muffins also makes them gluten-free; use all sweetener If you want the lowest-carb muffins.
-Flourless Zucchini Muffins are a good choice for the South Beach Diet, since almonds contains “good fat” and are a healthful ingredient; however, nut flours are a limited food so these muffins would be too calorie-dense for phase one.
+The almond flour used in these Low-Carb and Flourless Zucchini Muffins also makes them gluten-free, and with the Golden Monkfruit Sweetener (affiliate link) I used they’re low in carbs.
+Flourless Zucchini Muffins aralso a good choice for the original South Beach Diet, since almonds contains “good fat” and are a healthful ingredient; however, nut flours are a limited food so these muffins would be too calorie-dense for phase one of South Beach.

 Find More Recipes Like This One: